 The renovations on the RV continue to take up our weekends.
 When we agreed to purchase it we did not really know how much work was going to be involved!
 Of course we are still very happy with our decision.
 We have never shied away from sweat equity projects!

 The leaky roof was much more of a problem than we originally assumed and there has been a lot of water damage.
 Mike took two full weekends tackling the problem.
 He cleaned out all of the old caulking from the roof seems, re-caulked everything and added new screws.
-Then he covered all of the seems with a special type of RV roofing tape.
+Then he covered all of the seems with a special type of RV roofing tape (which I highly recommend as an economical way to fix a leaky RV roof).
 It was a lot of work but….no more leaks!!!

 I tackled the inside with a bucket of soapy water, a toothbrush, rags, and the occasional spray of bleach.
 The motorhome had been rented out previously and had not been cleaned yet from the renter.
 I scrubbed away someone else’s dirt and cleaned all of the surface mould from the roof leaks for two full days.
 Yuck!